mpaldridge/mpaldridge.github.io/docs/_posts/2022-11-27-union-closed.md

 $$ h\big((1-p)^2\big) \geq \frac{1-p}{1-\psi} h(p) , \qquad (*) $$

-but leave $(\ast)$ to a computer verification.
-(Alweiss, Huang and Sellke have the same lemma; it looks like they use computer verificiation too, except that Chase and Lovett say that Alweiss, Huang and Sellke have an actual proof, so I'm a bit confused.
+Chase and Lovett leave $(\ast)$ to a computer verification, although claim in a footnote that Alweiss, Huang and Sellke have a rigorous proof.
+Buthe paper of Alweiss, Huang and Sellke, which has the same lemma, seems to use computer verificiation too.
+Sawin has something that looks more like a rigorous proof (it's rather involved and I haven't read it all), although it seems to involve checking the roots of certain equations aren't in certain intervals, which was presumably computer-aided too.
 I would like to see a a proper information-theoretic proof of the inequality $(\ast)$.
-It seems pretty innocuous at first look -- even at second look -- but I've just interupted writing this for 20 minutes to try and prove it and made no progress, so...)
+(It seems pretty innocuous at first look -- even at second look -- but I've just interupted writing this to try and prove it made zero progress.)

 Here's a graph of

 $$ h\big((1-p)^2\big) - \frac{1-p}{1-\psi} h(p) $$

--- that is, the difference between the two sides of $(\ast)$ -- which should be enough to convince you.
+-- that is, the difference between the two sides of $(\ast)$ -- which may be enough to convince you.
 The red line is at $p = \psi$.

 ![](../assets/img/entropy.png){:style="display:block; margin-left:auto; margin-right:auto; width: 600px"}